awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-ecs-web-server-cdk.md

 ------

-You can see in this short snippet:
+The preceding short snippet includes the following:
-+ The service's logical name, `MyWebServer`\.
++ The service's logical name: `MyWebServer`\.
-+ The container image, obtained from DockerHub, `amazon/amazon-ecs-sample`\.\.
++ The container image that was obtained from DockerHub: `amazon/amazon-ecs-sample`\.
-+ The fact that the load balancer will have a public address and will thus be accessible from the Internet\.
++ Other relevant information, such as the fact that the load balancer has a public address and is accessible from the Internet\.

-If you omit, as we have done here, the Amazon ECS cluster, the underlying Amazon Virtual Private Cloud and Amazon EC2 instances, an Auto Scaling Group, the Application Load Balancer, the necessary IAM roles and policies, and other AWS resources required to deploy the Web server, the AWS CDK will also create these resources\.
-Some automatically\-provisioned resources will be shared by all Amazon ECS services defined in the stack\.
+ The AWS CDK will create all the resources that are required to deploy the web server including the following resources\.
+These resources were omitted in this example\.
++ Amazon ECS cluster
++ Amazon VPC and Amazon EC2 instances
++  Auto Scaling group
++  Application Load Balancer
++  IAM roles and policies

+ Some automatically provisioned resources are shared by all Amazon ECS services defined in the stack\.

-Save the source file, then issue `cdk synth` in the app's main directory\.
-The AWS CDK runs the app and synthesizes an AWS CloudFormation template from it, then displays the template\.
-The template is about 600 lines of YAML, so only the beginning is shown here\. \(Your template may have differences from ours\.\)
+Save the source file, then run the `cdk synth` command in your application's main directory\.
+The AWS CDK runs the app and synthesizes an AWS CloudFormation template from it, and then displays the template\.
+The template is an approximately 600\-line YAML file\.
+The beginning of the file is shown here\.
+Your template might differ from this example\.

 ```
 Resources: